UhuruSoftware/uhuru-webui/readme.md

  cd bin
  bundle exec ruby webui

+To test the WebUI do the following: add you test users password as an environment variable (ex: export WEBUI_USER_PASSWORD=mypassword) run bundle install cd ../path/to/webui_folder/spec run the tests

 The UAA target has to have an oauth2 client with secret for the webui with the following configs: